Basic maintenance triggers

 If the maintenance plan for the equipment has been designated as a run-to-failure strategy, then a breakdown trigger is the only trigger that is used for maintenance of that machine.
 In this case, the maintenance, while unscheduled, remains planned maintenance.

-When the equipment has a preventative maintenance strategy, a breakdown trigger initiates maintenance that is both unplanned and unscheduled.
+When the equipment has a preventive maintenance strategy, a breakdown trigger initiates maintenance that is both unplanned and unscheduled.

 Maintenance types: corrective, reactive, run-to-failure